DigitME2/oee_server/README.md

 ## API

-An external device can change the state of a machine by posting to /api/change-machine-state.
+An external device can change the state of a machine by posting JSON to /api/change-machine-state.
 The payload should be in the format {"machine_id": 1, "machine_state": 0}, where state=0 means the machine has gone down and 1 means back up.
-An activity code can be provided optionally, e.g. "activity_code_id": 1
+An activity code can be provided optionally, e.g. "activity_code_id": 1, this must match the database ID of an entry from the activity_code table.